Staff

 Dani Kington

-co-founder and staff writer
+co-founder & staff writer

-Dani Kington (she/they) studied literature and creative writing at Ohio University, where she wrote a column in The Post, served as fiction editor for the student literary magazine and worked as a communications intern at the Voinovich School.
+Dani Kington (she/her) studied literature and creative writing at Ohio University, where she wrote a column in The Post, served as fiction editor for the student literary magazine and worked as a communications intern at the Voinovich School.

 After graduating, Dani worked in communications at the Foundation for Appalachian Ohio until starting her journalism career as assistant editor of The Athens Messenger.
 Dani quickly fell in love with community journalism.
 She is glad to lend her background in nonprofits and community news to build this nonprofit local news source for the community she has come to call home.